Hondo Bag - Amazing Storage, Compact, Highly-Expandable

 Read below to learn how The Hondo Police Patrol Bag got its' name and how you can help us give a piece of lifesaving gear to police officers in need.

-Exterior dual-zippered pouches include exterior molle and compartments for waterproof storage
+- Exterior dual-zippered pouches include exterior molle and compartments

 HOW IT GOT ITS NAME